Featured Image: iStock/oatawa

 Marketing Strategies: the marketing department goes hand in hand with the sales department as it helps in achieving the sales targets of the business.
 Marketing involves the advertisement and promotion of the products and services of the business in accordance with the marketing budget allocated by the business development team.
 For bigger budgets, personal visits, cold calling, sample distribution, road shows are included, while lower budgets involve advertising through online and social media.

 Strategic Partnerships And Initiatives: in order to grow your business your business development team can weigh in the pros and cons of expanding to a region and assess whether it will be more beneficial to go solo or form partnerships with the local businesses.
+For example, if you are a corporate photographer in Dubai, you can partner with local businesses to trade services or collaborate on different projects.

 Business Planning: When expanding to a new region, will it be beneficial for your business to import the products from your base region or establishing a facility in the target region?
 Such are the questions that the business planning team handles based on the time and cost allocated and creates plans in order to achieve the business goals.